Narjes-almasri/CPP_MODULES/README.md

 ## CPP03
 In this module, we learned about inheritance by creating derived classes that inherit members of a base class.

+## CPP04
+In this module, we learned about subtype polymorphism, abstract classes, and interfaces (pure abstract classes).